fommil/fpmortals/manuscript/complete.md

   private def symdiff[T](a: Set[T], b: Set[T]): Set[T] =
     (a union b) -- (a intersect b)

-  private def timediff(from: ZonedDateTime, to: ZonedDateTime): FiniteDuration =
+  private def timediff(from: Instant, to: Instant): FiniteDuration =
     ChronoUnit.MINUTES.between(from, to).minutes
 ~~~~~~~~